-I also offer reduced fees for individuals or organisations wishing to book more than six sessions invoiced in advance.
+I also offer reduced fees for individuals or organisations wishing to book six or more sessions invoiced in advance.

 “Lynn helped me through a very difficult transition period.
 When everything was changing around me, she was my constant listener, helping me to see where I wanted to be and giving me the support I needed to get there.
 She has a natural positivity that left me feeling optimistic and in charge of my future after each session.
 Working with Lynn helped me find my way to a successful emotional life and career path, and I highly recommend her as a coach.”
 (Author)